cwi-dis/igor/igor/std-plugins/readme.md

 It may be necessary to do some hand editing of the database after installing, because you may have to modify some elements (such as hostname fields) and you may need to duplicate some (with modifications) for example if you want the _lan_ plugin to test different services.

+### *.html

+A plugin can contain a user interface through HTML pages.
+Actually, these are [Jinja2](http://jinja.pocoo.org) templates.
+Within the template you have access to the following variables:

+- _pluginName_ is the name under which the plugin has been installed.
+- _token_ is the capability of the current user (the user visiting the page).
+- _pluginData_ is the internal data of the plugin (from `/data/plugindata`).
+- _user_ is the current user (if logged in).
+- _userData_ is the per-plugin data for the current user (if logged in).
+- all url parameters.

+In general, the template should provide forms and such to allow the user to change settings, and then call methods in the plugin proper to implement those changes (because the plugin will run with a _token_ that allows read/write access to the plugin data).

 ## Included Igor Standard Plugins

 ### ble